JussiKarkkainen/NetRunner/README.md

 ## NetRunner

-NetRunner is a project for allowing various AI agents to use a web browser to complete tasks.
+NetRunner is a project designed to enable AI agents to interact with web browsers to accomplish tasks.
-It is split into two seperate parts, one is a web application to use LLMs to complete tasks with the help of web search tools and the second is a Reinforcement Learning environment to train RL agents to use the web browser in a human like way.
+It consists of two main components: a web application that allows large language models (LLMs) to search the internet, and a reinforcement learning (RL) environment for training RL agents to operate within a web browser.

 ## Usage
 Make sure to have [cabal](https://www.haskell.org/cabal/) installed to run the project.
-You also need [geckodriver](https://github.com/mozilla/geckodriver/releases) and [Firefox](https://www.mozilla.org/en-US/firefox/new/)
+You also need [geckodriver](https://github.com/mozilla/geckodriver/releases) and [Firefox](https://www.mozilla.org/en-US/firefox/new/).
-installed.

 ```
 git clone git@github.com:JussiKarkkainen/NetRunner.git